 What is a Circle of Communication?

-The first half of the circle is an initiation (someone knocks on the door) and the second half is the response (someone else opens the door).
+The first half of the circle is the initiation (someone knocks on the door) and the second half is the response (someone else opens the door).
 There are all different sizes of circles.
-Some are big and obvious, and some are more subtle and sometimes we miss them if we’re not paying close attention.
+Some are big and obvious, and some are more subtle.
+There are times that we may miss them if we’re not paying close attention.

 A big circle might be calling someone’s name and them turning around and saying “what?”
 A smaller circle might be when you’re playing chase and your child glances back at you to see if you’re still coming.
-A really subtle circle might be when you glance at your child and you see them briefly look back at you.
+A really subtle circle might be when you say “I’m gonna get you!” and the child’s eyes widen.

-Circles can be really hard to count at times, but the important thing is this back and forth interaction.
+Circles can be tricky to count at times, but the important thing is just recognizing this back and forth interaction.
 As we look at our world around us, it is all about these back and forth interactions with others.
 Relationships are based on these back and forth interactions.
-With some kids, this may be a difficult thing to master.
-They may not see a purpose in it, they may not find enjoyment in it, or they may just not know how to do it.
+Think of all the things that require circles of communication.
+Most learning involves a back and forth interaction whether it’s imitating or following directions.

 Having these circles of communication is really important, and is a pre-requisite to having conversations, or engaging in higher levels of play.
 Try to count how many consecutive circles your child has a time, and try to expand on that.
 If there’s so many it’s hard to count, great!
 Instead of working on the quantity of cirlces, start to work on the quality.